 The sub is made of solid plastic and metal.
 It has a fabric that covers the front and the sides, which can collect dust and can get ripped easily.
 The port is found on the back.

 We tested our setup without satellites.
 You can buy compatible satellites like these if you wish.

 The LG SL10YG is one of the widest bars we've tested.
-Not only it will not fit between the legs of a 55" TV, but most likely you will need a larger table to place it on unless you choose to wall-mount it.
-On the upside, if you place it in front of your TV it won't block the view of your screen as it is not very tall.
+Not only will it not fit between the legs of a 55" TV, but most likely you'll need a larger table to place it on unless you choose to wall-mount it.
+On the upside, if you place it in front of your TV, it won't block the view of your screen as it isn't very tall.